 Remember what Dale Carnegie said… a small yes leads to a big yes.
-A site visitor who commits to filling out that short contact form is much more likely to complete the longer contact form afterwards.
+A site visitor who commits to filling out that short contact form is much more likely to complete the longer contact form afterward.

 How a 2-step contact form works

 The premise is to combine the short and long versions of the contact forms.
-The initial contact form that a visitor will see is the short version (Name, Email/Phone and Address).
+The initial contact form that a visitor will see is the short version (Name, Email/Phone, and Address).
 Once they submit (commit themselves) their information they will be sent to the long contact form.